What System Removes Waste from the Body and How

 How does it do

-The urinary system comprises of kidneys, ureters, urinary bladder, and urethra.
+• The urinary system comprises of kidneys, ureters, urinary bladder, and urethra.

-Inside the kidneys, there are millions of nephrons that are involved in the filtration of blood from waste matter.
+• Inside the kidneys, there are millions of nephrons that are involved in the filtration of blood from waste matter.

-From the nephron, the urine formed enters into ureters which pass onto the urinary bladder.
-Here in the urinary bladder it is stored temporarily and expelled out through the urethra.
+• Here in the urinary bladder, it is stored temporarily and expelled through the urethra.

 Digestive system

-This is the part of the body that starts from the mouth and ends with the anus.
-It is a big tube-like structure that travels all along the body.
+• This portion of the body that starts from the mouth and ends with the anus.

-The liver is a key excretory organ of the digestive system.
-It is also a major organ for metabolism.
-Here, the complex molecules are broken down into simpler forms for expulsion from the body.
+• Here, the complex molecules are broken down into simpler forms for expulsion from the body.

-Those water-insoluble molecules are chemically converted into water-soluble forms.
-These water-soluble metabolites are expelled through urine.
+👉 The water-insoluble molecules are converted into water-soluble forms.

-Whereas certain biomolecules like the globin part of hemoglobin and other drug molecules are directly expelled into the intestine.
-These expelled waste material are carried out of the body through feces.
+Whereas certain biomolecules, like the globin part of hemoglobin and other drug molecules, are directly expelled into the intestine.

-So, the liver is involved in expulsion through both urine and feces.
+• So, the liver is involved in expulsion through both urine and feces.

-Salivary glands are also the organs involved in the expulsion of certain waste molecules.
+• Salivary glands are also the organs involved in the expulsion of certain waste molecules.

 Respiratory system

-The respiratory system is another body system that helps in the expulsion of waste in the form of gases from the body.
+• The respiratory system is another body system that helps in the expulsion of waste in the form of gases from the body.

-When alcohol is consumed, the breath is filled with its odor.
+• When alcohol is consumed, the breath is filled with its odor.
 This is because alcohol is expelled through the lungs.

 Circulatory system.

-This system comprises of blood, blood vessels, and the heart.
-This system’s main role is to transport substances across the body.
-In doing so, they carry away the waste from remote parts of the body to the respective excretory organs like the kidney, liver, skin, etc.
+• In doing so, they carry away the waste from remote parts of the body to the respective excretory organs like the kidney, liver, skin, etc.

 Integumentary system.

-This system includes skin, hair, nails, and exocrine glands.
-Of them, the skin is the most prominent organ involved in waste removal from the body.
+• Of them, the skin is the most prominent organ involved in waste removal from the body.

-When the blood carries waste material towards the skin.
-Some of the waste like salts, urea, ammonia, and water is expelled in sweat through skin pores.
+• When the blood carries waste material towards the skin.
+Some of the waste, like salts, urea, ammonia, and water, is expelled in sweat through skin pores.

 We will see them in more detail on how they work to remove the waste from the body.

-The following organs constitute the excretory system as
+The following organs constitute the excretory system:

 1. Kidneys